-Update on Settler Violence in the West Bank, including East Jerusalem obligation to ensure the rights, inter alia, to an effective remedy and equal protection before the law, and to an adequate standard of living.
+Update on Settler Violence in the West Bank, including East Jerusalem October 2013

-October 2013

 This update is issued by the Office of the United Nations High Commissioner for Human Rights (OHCHR) as coordinator of the Protection Cluster in the occupied Palestinian territory.
-It has been jointly prepared by members of the Protection Cluster Working Group in the West Bank, including JLAC, MDM-France, NRC, OCHA, PU-ANII, UNICEF, UNRW/A and Yesh Din, and also draws upon information from FAO and the Food Security Sector.
+It has been jointly prepared by members of the Protection Cluster Working Group in the West Bank, including JLAC, MDM-France, NRC, OCHA, PU-AMI, UNICEF, UNRWA and Yesh Din, and also draws upon information from FAO and the Food Security Sector.